AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

   release of locks.
 - Macros \ref ALIB_LOCK_WITH and \ref alib_threads_locks_auto_macros "its sibling definitions", allow to prune all lock operations in case module \alib_threads_nl is not included in an
-  \alibdist and thus multithreading support is willingly suppressed.
+  \alibbuild and thus multithreading support is willingly suppressed.

 For details consult that module's \ref alib_mod_threads "Programmer's Manual".